python/importlib_metadata/README.rst

 ``importlib_metadata`` provides hooks for third-party package installers through their declared finders.
-A custom installer, if it provides its own finder for installed packages, should also provide on that finder a ``find_distribution`` callable that when called with the name of a package will return a ``Distribution`` instance capable of loading the metadata for that named package (or None if that finder has no knowledge of that package or its metadata).
+A custom installer, if it provides its own finder for installed packages, should also provide on that finder a ``find_distributions`` callable that when called with a regular expression indicating a package name will return an iterable of all ``Distribution`` instances capable of loading the metadata for packages matching that expression.

 Caveats